pascal-koop/pascal-koop/README.md

   <img align="center" src="https://media.giphy.com/media/3o7TKuAfCHifvPdcxG/giphy.gif">
 </div>

-### 👋 Hi I'm Pascal a passionate Front-End Developer looking currently for a Job
 ### ❤️ You know I love to go to the gym and learn Calisthenics skills and Pizza is my go to junk food. (could eat it every day)
 ### 🫱🏾‍🫲🏿 I’m looking to collaborate ... on any kind of frontend stuff
 ### Reach to me on Discord -  pasquale2.0